Nature40/BatRack/docs/index.md

 The inside of the box now looks like this.
 ![BatRack - inside of the camera box](img/batrack-camera-box-inside.jpeg) At the attached camera should be shielded with a vhf fleece.
+Especially the high quality camera send out vhf noise, if the NoIR camera is use this step can be skipped.
 ![BatRack - camera is shielded with vhf fleece](img/batrack-vhf-fleece.jpeg) The camera box, now ready for use, can be attached to the IR spotlight with two screws.
 ![BatRack - attach camera box to ir spotlight](img/batrack-camera-to-ir.jpeg)